pydevpk/pydevpk/README.md

 # Hi there, I'm Pradeep Kumar Yadav! 👋

-Results-driven Python developer with over 3 years of experience in crafting robust web applications, cloud solutions, and AI integrations.
-Proven expertise in backend frameworks like Django, Flask, FastAPI, and aiohttp.
-Skilled in frontend technologies, data analysis, image/video processing, containerization, and DevOps practices.
-Adept at full-stack development cycles, from design to deployment and maintenance.
-Experienced in integrating various technologies, SaaS development, automation, and architecture design.
-Passionate about leveraging cutting-edge Gen AI technologies like ChatGPT, claude, llama2, Gemini AI to enhance user experiences.
+AI/ML and Full-Stack Engineer with 5 years of experience in building intelligent, scalable, and cloud-native applications.
+Proven expertise in designing and deploying machine learning and AI models, backend and frontend development, and cloud infrastructure.
+Skilled in end-to-end automation, microservices architecture, API development, CI/CD pipelines, containerization, and system security.
+Adept at solving real-world business challenges through AI integration, workflow automation, and high-performance backend systems.

 ## 🔧 Technologies & Tools